sukeniklab/CHE600/Class_02-Resources/README.md

 cat getProteomeDisorder.sh
 ```

-* note that ```cat``` and ```more``` are not the same. cat will print out the file and scroll down the window, never stopping.
+* note that even though both ```cat``` and ```more``` print out the contents of a file, they are not the same. cat will print out the file and scroll down the window, never stopping.
 More waits for you to press the spacebar once it filled the screen before moving on to the next screen.
 You'll be surprised that each is useful for specific purposes.

 14. **getProteomeDisorder.sh** is a bash shell script (indicated by the “shebang” notation in the first line: **#!/bin/bash**.
 The script runs several linux commands which we will cover later, including ```sed```, ```grep```, and ```cut```.
 Each of these commands manipulates the initial download to extract some information.
 In the end we use the paste command to attach everything together.
 Notice that in several places in the script we use the wildcard **$1** – this is a reserved variable name for the first argument passed to this script (see below).

 15. Before running this script, we need to tell linux that it can be executed (is an executable).
 Note that unlike Windows or Macs, linux doesn't care what the file name is - you can execute any file (or try to!) so long as you mark it as an executable.
 To do this with the change mode command ```chmod```.
 Make sure you are in the /class02 directory and type: